Len Casanova: Early life

-Casanova was born to Swiss-American immigrants, John and Marie Ursula Casanov on June 12, 1905 on a ranch in the Grizzly Bluff area near Ferndale, California.
-He got his start in football in the early 1920s when he played halfback for Ferndale High School, and in 1922 he captained the Ferndale team to a co-championship with Eureka High School.
+Casanova was born on June 12, 1905 on a ranch in the Grizzly Bluff area near Ferndale, California.
+His parents were John and Marie Ursula Casanov, Swiss-Americans who had recently immigrated to the United States.
+He began playing football in the early 1920s when he played halfback for Ferndale High School, and in 1922 he captained the Ferndale team to a co-championship with Eureka High School.
 The Ferndale team ended the season with seven wins in eight games.
 One of Casanova's early athletic feats came in the first game that year against Arcata High School when, as a left-footed kicker, he drop-kicked a 45-yard field goal as Ferndale defeated the Tigers, 10–0.

 Clark Bugbee, a high school teammate, later recalled that "Cas wanted to be a good punter.
 The coach gave him a football to take home and practice with.
 He practiced winter and summer and turned out to be quite a punter in college."

 While in high school, Casanova delivered newspapers and worked at a meat market in town.
 In his senior year, he also played basketball and baseball and was president of the student body.
 In the 1923 Ferndale High School yearbook, under the column "Expected to Be" in the "Senior Horoscope" section, Casanova listed his future career as "football coach".